soumyadiptapete/Captstone-AzureML-MLEngineer-Nanodegree/README.md

  The goal of this project is to classify whether a female person has diabetes or not.
 This is a binary classification problem.

 ## Project Set Up and Installation
-Upload the pima_diabetes.csv file in the Dat section of AzureML as a tabular file The AutoML run can be run by just running the automl.ipynb notebook The conda_dependencies.yml file should be present in Azure file system when running the hyperdrive run run in the hyperparameter_tuning.ipynb notebook
+Upload the pima_diabetes.csv file in the Dat section of AzureML as a tabular file.
+Name of the data asset should be pima-diabetes
+The AutoML run can be run by just running the automl.ipynb notebook The conda_dependencies.yml file should be present in Azure file system when running the hyperdrive run run in the hyperparameter_tuning.ipynb notebook